YamacYurtsever/gdaymate/README.md

 	- Create a socket
 	- Define server socket address
 	- Bind the socket to the socket address
-2. Start the server (listen for connections)
+2. Create a thread pool
-3. Stop the server (register signal for)
+3. Start the server (listen for connections)
-4. Create a thread pool
+4. Setup SIGINT handler
 5. Server loop
 	- Accept a connection (get a client)
 	- Create a task to handle the client